-The General Assembly enacted legislation in 2004, 2006 and 2010 to gradually increase employer contributions to the State Division Plan by authorizing the Amortization Equalization Disbursement ("AED") and the Supplemental Amortization Equalization Disbursement ("SAED") in order to shorten the amount of time over which the unfunded liability of the Plan is amortized.
+("AED") and the Supplemental Amortization Equalization Disbursement ("SAED") in order to shorten the amount of time over which the unfunded liability of the Plan is amortized.
 Both the AED and the SAED are paid by the State as contributions to the State Division Plan as a percentage of employee wages, but the SAED payment comes from moneys that would otherwise have been used to provide market-based salary increases to employees.
 The AED and the SAED applicable to the State Division Plan were effective as of January 1, 2006, and January 1, 2008, respectively, and were each initially payable at the rate of 0.5% of total covered payroll with annual increases in the contribution rate through 2017.
-As of July 1, 2019, the AED and SAED rates applicable to the State Division Plan were each 5.0%, and the total SRC applicable to the State Division Plan (net of 1.02% apportioned to the Health Care Trust Fund per the PERA Act) was 19.38% of employee wages (22.08% for State Troopers and CBI agents).
-In addition, SB 18-200, enacted by the General Assembly in 2018, provides for automatic adjustments to employee and employer contribution rates within certain statutory parameters so as to stay within the legislation's 30-year funding goal as discussed in "Funding Status of the State Division Plan" below.
+The AED and SAED rates applicable to the State Division Plan are each currently 5.0%, and since July 1, 2020, the total SRC applicable to the State Division Plan (net of 1.02% apportioned to the Health Care Trust Fund per the PERA Act) has been 19.88% of employee wages (22.58% for State Troopers).

+As discussed above, SB 18-200 includes an Automatic Adjustment Provision so as to stay within the legislation's 30-year funding goal as discussed in "Funding Status of the State Division Plan" below.
 Previously, such adjustments required action by the General Assembly.
+The AAP assessment commenced with the December 31, 2018, actuarial funding valuation and is performed annually.
+Based on the results of the AAP assessment which utilized the December 31, 2019, actuarial valuation performed for funding purposes, no adjustments to member and employer contribution rates were required.
+However, based on the results of the AAP assessment which utilized the December 31, 2020, actuarial valuation performed for funding purposes, the automatic adjustment cap will be lowered from 1.25% to 1.00% effective July 1, 2022.

 SB 18-200 also provides that effective January 1, 2021, and every year thereafter, employer contribution rates for the State Division Plan are to be adjusted to include a defined contribution supplement.
-See also Note 6 to the State's Fiscal Year 2018-19 CAFR appended to this Official Statement, as well as the Management's Discussion and Analysis and Note 4 to the financial statements in the PERA 2019 CAFR.
+See also Note 6 to the State's Fiscal Year 2019-20 CAFR appended to this Official Statement, as well as Management's Discussion and Analysis and Note 4 to the financial statements in the PERA 2020 CAFR.

-SB 18-200 further requires the State to make an annual direct distribution to PERA of \$225 million (actual dollars) from State funds beginning in Fiscal Year 2018-19 and continuing annually on July 1 until there are no unfunded actuarial accrued liabilities in the trust fund of any Division that receives such distribution.
+SB 18-200 further requires the State to make an annual direct distribution to PERA of \$225 million (actual dollars) from State funds beginning in Fiscal Year 2019-20 and continuing annually on July 1 until there are no unfunded actuarial accrued liabilities in the trust fund of any Division that receives such distribution.
 PERA is to allocate the distribution to the State Division Trust Fund, the School Division Trust Fund, the Judicial Division Trust Fund and the Denver Public Schools Division Trust Fund based upon the covered payroll of each such Division.
-However, per HB 20-1379, due to the actual and forecast impact of COVID-19 on the State's revenues in Fiscal Years 2019-20 and 2020-21, this distribution has been suspended for Fiscal Year 2020-21 only, and thus PERA will not receive a direct distribution from the State until the payment scheduled for July 1, 2021.
+Under certain circumstances adjustments may be made to this distribution pursuant to the Automatic Adjustment Provision of SB 18-200.
+Per HB 20-1379, due to the actual and forecast impact of COVID-19 on the State 's revenues in Fiscal Years 2019-20 and 2020-21, the direct distribution to PERA from the State required by SB 18-200 was suspended for Fiscal Year 2020-21 only, and thus PERA did not receive a direct distribution from the State on July 1, 2020.